chartjs/Chart.js/docs/charts/line.md

 If left untouched (`undefined`), the global `options.elements.line.cubicInterpolationMode` property is used.

-### Segments
+### Segment

-Line segment styles can be overridde by scriptable options in the `segments` object.
+Line segment styles can be overridde by scriptable options in the `segment` object.
 Currently all of the `border*` options are supported.
 The segment styles are resolved for each section of the line between each point. `undefined` fallbacks to main line styles.

 Context for the scriptable segment contains the following properties: